hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 “He was going to ask Wonyoung, but Songhoon got there first,” Yeji interjected.

 “Yeji!”
-Hyunjin's protest accompanied his elbow which burrowed into his sister's side.
+Hyunjin's protest accompanied his elbow as it burrowed into his sister's side.

 “I won’t tell a soul,” Irena said with a chuckle.
 “But I thought Wonyoung had rejected Songhoon’s invitation.”